You’ll probably want to share this comprehensive post with your friends– the 4th of July is just one week away!

 Fireworks will begin here in Newport (Back Bay) and at surrounding cities at around 9pm.
 Get to a high spot in order to have the best viewing.
-From Balboa Peninsula, you can see at least 6 cities from 2 stories up.
+From Balboa Peninsula, you can see the fireworks from at least 6 cities at a position of just 2 stories up.

 NOTE: For people who have fireworks, remember that Newport Beach has banned responsible adults who want to celebrate the birthday of the Land of The Free using fireworks, even including things like sparklers, so be careful out there.

 The police will be using a Show of Force on Balboa this year, in an attempt to stop what Diane Dixon describes as “inappropriate celebrations”.
 This will now be the seventh year of the roads NOT being shut down.
 Expect that there will be a continuing effort to erode and destroy over 100 years of traditional street celebration on Balboa.
 Do you think it is appropriate to allow cars to drive through tens of thousands of people– most of who probably have had a drink or two (or three)?
 I believe this is one of the most irresponsible actions our city has taken over the last several years.
 We ALL know what happens on those roads, and we need to close them for the safety of everyone.
 Have your voice heard and email firstname.lastname@example.org to let our city know.
 This is a huge safety issue being completely ignored in order to accomplish a political agenda.